idootop/tauri-plugin-cors-fetch/README.md

 ## Motivation

+When building cross-platform desktop applications with [Tauri](https://tauri.app), we often need to access services like [OpenAI](https://openai.com/product) that are restricted by **Cross-Origin Resource Sharing (CORS)** policies in web environments.

-When developing cross-platform desktop applications with [Tauri](https://tauri.app), you may encounter CORS restrictions that prevent direct access to certain web resources, such as [OpenAI](https://openai.com/product) services.
-While the official [tauri-plugin-http](https://docs.rs/crate/tauri-plugin-http) can achieve CORS bypassing, it requires modifying your network requests and may not be compatible with third-party dependencies that rely on the standard `fetch` API.
+However, on the desktop, we can bypass CORS and access these services directly.
+While the official [tauri-plugin-http](https://docs.rs/crate/tauri-plugin-http) can bypass CORS, it requires modifying your network requests and might not be compatible with third-party dependencies that rely on the standard `fetch` API.

 ## How it Works